-If you wish to make an apple pie from scratch, you must first invent the universe.
+If you want to make an apple pie from scratch, you must first create the universe.

 Bottom-up vs top-down

 worked in the fifties when there wasn’t as much to learn.
 But these days you

 the abstractions save us time working, but they don’t save us time learning.